 Study in the humanities core includes a four-semester sequence of core seminars-Foundational Visions, The Questing Self, Rebels & Revolutions, and The Artist & Society-as well as a complementary set of lectures entitled The Advance of Civilization: Primitive to Postmodern.
-The lectures survey the development of civilization from the ancient world to the new millennium, providing students with a critical overview of cultural accomplishment.
-The core seminars are the central component of the humanities program, organized thematically, surveying seminal works of world literature, and offering students the opportunity to discuss life enhancing ideas as they formulate a viable personal philosophy.
+The core seminars are the central component of the humanities program. organized thematically, surveying seminal works of world literature, and offering students the opportunity to discuss life enhancing ideas as they formulate a viable personal philosophy.
 The community formed by the students' collective endeavor constitutes the most valuable resource of the core, a community in which students develop a voice and an identity to ensure their meaningful participation in society.
-Working in concert to achieve these goals, the core seminars and lectures direct students to some of the most significant historical events, celebrity figures, and literary works that have shaped cultural history, in an effort to foster intellectual debate and stimulate evaluation of the rich cultural legacy we have inherited.
+The core seminars direct students to some of the most significant historical events, celebrity figures, and literary works that have shaped cultural history, in an effort to foster intellectual debate and stimulate evaluation of the rich cultural legacy we have inherited.
 Open to undergraduates only in the fall and spring semesters.